C-Otto/BitBook/documentation/technical.md

 As an example, when requesting details about a transaction, the price at the time of the transaction is requested in the background.

-The request classes make use of `CompletableFuture` and `Consumer<R>` to forward request results to the code that requested the information.
+The request classes make use of `CompletableFuture`s to forward request results to the code that requested the information.
 This is necessary so that the results can be shown to the user, or so that follow-up operations (persisting to database, requesting more information) can be triggered.